 The basal body temperature (BBT) records the body temperature on waking, at a time when the body is in a well rested state.
 Once the body is out of bed and active, the body temperature rises from this baseline level so to get an accurate reading of the BBT it is important that the temperature is measured as the first thing after waking.
 Ideally it needs to be taken at the same time every morning because the basal temperature can rise by roughly 0.1 degree for every delayed hour rising.
 However, given this knowledge it is possible to correct the recorded temperature if the waking time does vary.

-Chinese Medicine aims to determine the state of health of the internal body based on careful observation of external body signs and symptoms.
+Chinese Medicine aims to determine the state of health of the internal body based on careful observation of external body signs and symptoms, still people try to take care of their health by eating healthy and having healthy habits, including the use of health products people can find out in sites as www.productexpert.com.
 For example, observations of the colour of the complexion, the colour and shape of the tongue, the nature of the menstrual blood or the speed and strength of the pulses at the wrist, can be combined into an overall diagnosis of internal imbalances that could be contributing to the infertility.
 The BBT is a more modern yet very instructive sign, as it is intimately related to the menstrual cycle itself.
 In particular, the change in hormones that occurs as a result of ovulation (i.e. an increase in progesterone) causes a shift in the average basal body temperature.
 This shift can be seen in a typical chart shown in figure 1 below, where the BBTs average around 36.1 for the first 15 days but then jump up to average around 36.6 degrees after ovulation for the whole second half of the cycle.

 If pregnancy occurs the BBT will stay high, but if there is no pregnancy the temperature will drop again to the lower level once the period arrives.
 It is important to note that the temperature rise occurs after ovulation has occurred so on its own the BBT will only show the end of the fertile part of the month, not the best time to have intercourse.